AlexGalays/abyssa-js/README.md

 Attempt to navigate to 'stateName' with its previous params or
 fallback to the defaultParams parameter if the state was never entered.

+### reload(): void
+Reload the current state with its current params.
+All states up to the root are exited then reentered.
+This can be useful when some internal state not captured in the url changed and the current state should update because of it.

 ### link (stateName: String, params: Object): String
 Compute a link that can be used in anchors' href attributes
 from a state name and a list of params, a.k.a reverse routing.